 Florida's entertainment industry generates thousands of jobs for Florida workers, brings substantial new money to our local communities, spawns financial investment and tourism throughout the state, and can be an integral part of Florida's economic recovery.
+Working alongside the Palm Beach County Tourism Development Council:

 Palm Beach County SUPPORTS the performance-based Targeted Rebate Program.
-Only projects that provide the highest return on investment and economic benefits in Florida would qualify requiring a \$1.5 million minimum spend, 70% film days in the state, 60% FL cast and crew with bonuses to encourage family-friendly projects, filming in underutilized areas, hiring Florida graduates and military veterans.
+Only projects that provide the highest return on investment and economic benefits in Florida would qualify requiring a \$1.5 million minimum spend, 70 percent of film days to be in the state, 60 percent FL cast and crew with bonuses to encourage family-friendly projects, filming in underutilized areas, hiring Florida graduates and military veterans.